 This article is brought to you by Platon Graphics, the best place to find Custom Signs, Custom Banners, Construction Fence Banners, Custom Wall Murals, Custom Wallpaper, Fleet Graphics, Window Decals, Window Clings, Floor Graphics, Large Format Printing, and Event Graphics!
 If you are looking for a place to get great graphics conveniently at a fantastic price, then look no further!
 Order from Platon graphics and enjoy free shipping provided with every purchase of a graphic.

 The near-extinction of LA beaches

 The beaches became a structuring element of the development of the city of Los Angeles.
 Their popularity increased dramatically.
 They quickly suffered the backlash of this intense urbanization.
 By the end of the 1920s, they were saturated and polluted.
 Worse still was the effect of erosion caused by haphazard construction.
 Entire sections of the coastline were threatened to disappear.

 The birth of coastal engineering

 By the end of the 1930s, a “beach lobby” was formed.
-It was made up of local elites, engineers, scientists, businessmen, and administrators.
+It was made up of local elites, engineers, scientists, business people, and administrators.
 It intended to remedy these problems by developing the coastline.
 Although the term only appeared later, it was the birth of coastal engineering.
-The first projects, carried out in an intuitive manner, gave rather mixed results.
+The first projects, carried out intuitively, gave rather mixed results.
 Yet they allowed for the accumulation of experience and the refinement of knowledge.
-The foundations were laid for the “sand rush”.
+The foundations were laid for the “sand rush.”

 The post-war period saw the implementation of major coastal development operations.
 First of all, the beaches had to be secured to guarantee their access to the public.
 Then they had to be widened by depositing large quantities of sand.
 In 1948 alone, the city of Los Angeles extracted and moved 4 million tons of sand.